SetProtocol/STIPS/STIPS/STIP-011.md

 3. Each trade in the batch is executed

     - Trade `callData` is encoded using the provided inputs
-    - Try call to `DelegatedManager.interactManager`
+    - Try to route the `callData` to the `TradeModule` through the `DelegatedManager`
-    - Catch string errors and emit events
+    - Catch string and byte errors and emit corresponding events

 ## Checkpoint 2
 Before we spec out the contract(s) in depth we want to make sure that we are aligned on all the technical requirements and flows for contract interaction.
 Again the who, what, when, why should be clearly illuminated for each flow.
 It is up to the reviewer to determine whether we move onto the next step.